Quantum Algorithm for Testing Graph Completeness: Quantum Algorithm

-Further comments are in order on the quantum phase estimation subroutine of the main algorithm.
+Further comments are in order on the second stage of the algorithm.
 We will obtain the eigenphase $\theta_j = \theta_2$ if and only if the graph is complete.
-The choice of the number of qubits in the first register is related to the desired precision for the estimation of the eigenphase $\theta_j$, which is related to the size of the graph $\mathcal{G}$ and affects the complexity of the QPE subroutine and the entire algorithm.
-The total complexity of the algorithm is the sum of the complexity of the QPE subroutine and the time $t^*$, in terms of the main part.
+The choice of the number of qubits in the first register of the QPE subroutine is related to the desired precision for the estimation of the eigenphase $\theta_j$, which is related to the size of the graph $\mathcal{G}$ and affects the complexity of the second stage and of the entire algorithm.
+Thus, the total complexity is the sum of the QPE subroutine complexity for the second stage, and $t^*$ for the first stage.
 A more detailed analysis of this complexity is presented in Subsection \ref{sub_III_B}.